Thursday, 23 January 2014

 Ranking Prime Ministers

-I recently received an email asking me to rank the post war prime ministers.
+I recently received an email asking me to rank the post-war prime ministers.
 It prompted a lot of thought.
 I had read biographies of most British Prime Ministers but struggled to rate them against each other.
 I recalled that I had met four of them and had lunch with two of them.
-I looked at what had happened to the economy during their period of office, what major new initiatives they had introduced, their international exploits but most of all how happy did I feel at the time.
+I looked at what had happened to the economy during their period of office, what major new initiatives they had introduced, their international exploits but most of all how happy I felt at the time.

-I had been born during Attlee's post war government and although I have no memories of Attlee, I can recall watching Churchill and Eden on BBC newsreels after my parents won a TV in a competition in 1952.
+I was born during Attlee's post-war government and although I have no memories of Attlee, I can recall watching Churchill and Eden on BBC newsreels after my parents won a TV in a competition in 1952.
 From Harold Macmillan onwards the PM of the day became part of everyday conversation.
 My father was a political activist and we had a steady stream of politicians visiting the house during my school years.
-Every weekend as a 15 and 16 year old I had to give up my bedroom for a parliamentary candidate who travelled up from London, he lost the 1964 election by 14 votes.
-A Panorama programmes was filmed in our living room the night I was revising for my 'O' level French.
+Every weekend as a 15 and 16-year-old I had to give up my bedroom for a parliamentary candidate who travelled up from London, he lost the 1964 election by 14 votes.
+A Panorama programme was filmed in our living room the night I was revising for my 'O' level French.
 I was responsible for reading through and correcting the spelling in my father's letters to the local paper on most mornings before leaving for school.

-Although I have never belonged to a political party I do have left of centre sympathies on most issues.
+Although I have never belonged to a political party I do have left-of-centre sympathies on most issues.
 I have worked closely with politicians of all persuasions for 40 years and observed the good, the bad and sometimes ugly traits of politicians.
 I am generally impressed by their commitment to serving their electorate and communities although their craving for power and recognition is not always matched by their ability to take objective and rational decisions.
-Groupthink and party discipline sees to that.
+Groupthink and party discipline see to that.

-I have had an interest in the main political events from the mid 1950s and watched and heard news broadcasts from all of post war prime ministers apart from Attlee.
+I have had an interest in the main political events from the mid-1950s and watched and heard news broadcasts from all of the post-war prime ministers apart from Attlee.
 He was the man who introduced me to cod liver oil and rationing but I forgive him because he made some good calls on the important things that have influenced my life.
-I lived in a new council house, attended a new school, my family benefited from the free health service, and I obtained grants to give me a higher education.
-Attlee created a more egalitarian society at the end of the war, putting the well being of the many above wealth for the few; and he started the dismantling of the empire.
+I lived in a new council house, attended a new school, my family benefited from the free health service, and obtained grants to give me a higher education.
+Attlee created a more egalitarian society at the end of the war, putting the well-being of the many above the wealth of the few; and he started the dismantling of the empire.
 A man whose vision was clear and unencumbered by the necessity of being a performer for the media, which he certainly wasn't.

 Mrs Thatcher was the antidote to the welfare state that he created.
-She has done the most to damage to the lives of ordinary folk with high unemployment, the sell off of council housing, mortgages of 15%, underinvestment in schools and the NHS, deregulation of the markets, privatisation of public services and the creation of a culture of greed with rampant income inequalities.
+She has done the most damage to the lives of ordinary folk with high unemployment, the sell-off of council housing, mortgages of 15%, underinvestment in schools and the NHS, deregulation of the markets, privatisation of public services and the creation of a culture of greed with rampant income inequalities.

 Wilson led the expansion of higher education, made technology a priority and carried out significant social and economic reforms during his first six years as PM.
 He was a lot less innovative in his second spell although he ended the miner's strike that had brought down Heath.
 He then let inflation rip and his period in office was punctuated by more industrial relations crises that could have been averted had he stood by Barbara Castle's proposals - 'In Place of Strife' in 1969.

-Margaret Thatcher abandoned the post war consensus about the role of the state and adopted neo-liberal policies that created a market driven economy and privatised or reduced many public services.
-John Major was seen as a failure by many Tories but he did rescue them from collapse of confidence as Mrs Thatcher lost credibility even amongst her own MPs.
+Margaret Thatcher abandoned the post-war consensus about the role of the state and adopted neo-liberal policies that created a market-driven economy and privatised or reduced many public services.
+John Major was seen as a failure by many Tories but he did rescue them from a collapse of confidence as Mrs Thatcher lost credibility even amongst her own MPs.
 He surprisingly won the 1992 General Election.
 He started the process of peace negotiations in Northern Ireland and the recovery from Black Monday.

-It would seem that David Cameron is about to join this club of the men who don't fit in.
+It would seem that David Cameron is about to join this club of men who don't fit in.
 I would not have expected this in 2010.
-He seemed to have taken the Conservative party into a new era and had progressive views on environmental and social issues.
-Unfortunately these good intentions have been stumped by the traditional views of the party.
-His attempts to stave off the UKIP advances by conceding a European referendum to keep his right wingers onside smacked of weakness in adversity.
-He appears to cherish popularity much more than his predecessors, all of whom seemed to be more principled than Dave the soundbite.
+He seemed to have taken the Conservative Party into a new era and had progressive views on environmental and social issues.
+Unfortunately, these good intentions have been stumped by the traditional views of the party.
+His introduction of austerity measures has been hugely damaging to public services and damaged recovery from the banking crisis.
+His attempts to stave off the UKIP advance by conceding a European referendum to keep his right-wingers onside smacked of weakness in adversity.
+He appears to cherish popularity much more than his predecessors, all of whom seemed to be more principled than Cameron who lived by the soundbite.

 And at the bottom of the ratings.
 Anthony Eden was a terrible failure during Suez despite his considerable experience and aristocratic charm and resigned within the year.
 Sir Alec Douglas-Home was a gentleman but suffered from the undemocratic nature of his appointment and the jibes of the opposition and media at a turgid time for the Tories.
-But these two did not inflict the damage of Thatcher.
-David Cameron may yet manage that.
+But these two did not inflict the damage and inequalities of Mrs Thatcher.
+David Cameron is well on the way to managing that.

 So my ranking of Prime Ministers for the impact they have made on the wider electorate and the economic and social progress of the UK goes as follows.